tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 {% endhighlight %}

 I explicitly listed all of the environments here to ensure that I got all of them.
-In the real world you might do something like this instead:
+In the real world you might use a wildcard match.

 {% highlight hs %}
 verbose = case e of